raspberrypi/documentation/linux/usage/users.md

 Enter `passwd` on the command line and press `Enter`.
 You'll be prompted to enter your current password to authenticate, and then asked for a new password.
 Press `Enter` on completion and you'll be asked to confirm it.
 Note that no characters will be displayed while entering your password.
 Once you've correctly confirmed your password, you'll be shown a success message (`passwd: password updated successfully`), and the new password will apply immediately.

-If your user has `sudo` permissions, you can change another user's password with `passwd` preceded by the user's username.
+If your user has `sudo` permissions, you can change another user's password with `passwd` followed by the user's username.
 For example, `sudo passwd bob` will allow you to set the user `bob`'s password, and then some additional optional values for the user such as their name.
 Just press `Enter` to skip each of these options.

 ### Remove a user's password